magpylib/magpylib/docs/_pages/0_documentation.rst

 * ``DIM`` is an *Nx3* array of magnet dimensions.
 * ``POSo`` is an *Nx3* array of observer positions.
 * ``POSm`` is an *Nx3* array of initial (before rotation) magnet positions.
-* The inputs ``[angs1, angs2, ...]``, ``[AXIS1, AXIS2, ...]``, ``[ANCH1, ANCH2, ...]`` are a lists of size *N*/*Nx3* arrays that correspond to angles, axes and anchors of rotation operations.
+* The inputs ``[angs1, angs2, ...]``, ``[AXIS1, AXIS2, ...]``, ``[ANCH1, ANCH2, ...]`` are a lists of *N*/*Nx3* arrays that correspond to angles, axes and anchors of rotation operations.
 By providing multiple list entries one can apply subsequent rotation operations.
 By ommitting these inputs it is assumed that no rotations are applied.

 As a rule of thumb, ``s.getB()`` will be faster than ``getBv`` for ~5 or less field evaluations while the vectorized code will be up to ~100 times faster for 10 or more field evaluations.
-To achieve this performance it is critical that one follows the vectorized code paradigm when creating the ``getBv`` inputs.
+To achieve this performance it is critical that one follows the vectorized code paradigm (use only numpy native) when creating the ``getBv`` inputs.
 This is demonstrated in the following example where the magnetic field at a fixed observer position is calculated for a magnet that moves linearly in x-direction above the observer.

 .. code-block:: python